Ztirom45/rust_shader_toy/README.md

 # rust_shader_toy
-a tool to execute glsl fragment shader like shader toy
+a tool to execute glsl localy fragment shader like shader toy

 ## intention
 - this tool was written to run this [raymarching shader](https://www.shadertoy.com/view/tXSGzW) localy

+## stack
+- this tool is based on berrilium (sdl bindings for rust) and ogl33
+- make sure to install sdl and ogl on your system

 ## shader inputs
 ```